Are you wondering how SEO success stories happened and generated tens and hundreds of thousands of organic users within a short period of time?

 When you do keyword research for your SEO strategy you want to fundamentally find all SEO keywords within your industry for your:

 The reason why is because you want to target keywords across all stages of a buyer journey so you can drive users to the TOFU, MOFU, and BOFU stages of the buyer journey.

-This means your product and service pages should target keywords at the bottom of the funnel to drive high-quality leads, your solution pages should target keywords at the middle of the funnel to move potential prospects to the BOFU stage and your blog posts target keywords at the top of the funnel as well as other stages to move users down to your funnel and generate leads or sales.
+This means your product and service pages should target keywords at the bottom of the funnel to drive high-quality leads, your solution pages should target keywords at the middle of the funnel to move potential prospects to the BOFU stage and your blog posts target keywords at the top of the funnel as well as other stages to move users down to your SEO funnels and generate leads or sales.